Filter by attributes

 Beautiful rain garden plant.
 Attracts hummingbirds.
 If it disappears from the garden, rake a bear spot in the garden to allow the seedbank to germinate.

-Clammy cuphea (Cuphea viscosissima)
+Clammy Cuphea (Cuphea viscosissima)

 Annual, so make sure seeds reach bare ground for replanting.
 Cute little purple flowers attract hummingbirds.
 Can get weedy.
 "Clammy" because of the sticky stems.